 12. Do Romanian Deadlifts!

 I have a huge love for Romanian Deadlifts.
 They’re a badass movement that works the entire posterior chain, grip, and core strength.
-On top of that, they build the muscles that regular Deadlifts fail too.
+On top of that, they build muscle that regular Deadlifts fail to.

 The increased range of motion and time under tension builds all of the muscles necessary to Deadlift more.
 If you find you’re having a hard time staying tight while Deadlifting, working on and improving your Romanian Deadlift strength is something I would highly recommend.

 There aren’t many exercises that train this many muscle groups all at once with heavy weights!
-Make sure you start light and keep a neutral spine throughout the entire range of motion!
+Make sure you start with lighter weight and keep a neutral spine throughout the entire range of motion!

 13. Record Your Lifts